Document automation: 4 ways to keep your legal work on track

-Document templates are the backbone of your work.
-You shouldn’t have to create every document from scratch every time.
+Document templates are the backbone of your work — you shouldn’t have to create every document from scratch every time.
 With document automation, you can generate fully drafted and branded legal documents by completing an online form.

-You can create and upload key templates to use time and time again.
+You can create and upload essential templates to use time and time again.
 Then, creating a new document for your client is as simple as filling out a form and populating the fields you need.
 You don’t need to comb through a complex document to ensure you have ticked all the boxes.
 Automation can shave hours off tasks so you can deliver documents to clients quickly and save your firm money.

 3. Simple collaboration with your clients